cianmawhinney/homelab/README.md

 [![CI](https://github.com/cianmawhinney/homelab/actions/workflows/ci.yml/badge.svg)](https://github.com/cianmawhinney/homelab/actions/workflows/ci.yml)

-Inspired by David Stephen's [ansible-nas](https://github.com/davestephens/ansible-nas).
+Originally based on David Stephen's [ansible-nas](https://github.com/davestephens/ansible-nas).

 ## Future Plans
 This repository is currently undergoing a revamp.
 At present the Ansible playbook is the only section ready for use.